SouthbankSoftware/dbkoda/README.md

 `yarn run dev` or `yarn dev`

 ### [Devtron](https://github.com/electron/devtron#-devtron)
-An Electron DevTools extension to help you inspect, monitor, and debug your app
+Devtron is an Electron DevTools extension to help you inspect, monitor, and debug your app, to install Devtron, follow the steps below.

 1. `yarn add -D devtron`
 2. Run `require('devtron').install()` in Chrome DevTools.
 In either [BYO](#bring-your-own-byo-dev-mode) or [Super Dev](#super-dev-mode) mode, you should run this in DevTools of splash screen window.
 You can kill `dbkoda-ui`, and create a new window (<kbd>cmd+n</kbd>) in electron, so a new splash